-French Press vs Drip Machine – Which will you Choose?
+French Press vs Drip Coffee Maker

 The French Press

-Drip Coffee Machines
+Drip Coffee Makers

-It’s then up to the machine to do the rest - extracting the deliciousness and leaving you with a brewed cup of coffee ready to drink whenever you’re ready.
+Drip makers are fully automated.
+You simply place the ground coffee inside the filter and flick the switch.
+It’s then up to the machine to do the rest.
+It will extract the deliciousness and leave you with a brewed cup of coffee to drink whenever you’re ready.

-The Showdown: French Press versus Drip Machine
+The Showdown: Press versus Drip

 Which one is more versatile?
 How soon until you’re sipping on a fresh cup of joe?
 How difficult are they to use?
 How many cups of coffee does each one make?
 And most importantly, which one tastes the best?